 Digital environments can be servers, browsers, a user's operating system, or any functional space within which a digital code operates.

 Given the sheer variety of such environments (including types, versions, and functional architectures) there may be occasions when for example a page does not load properly, or a program is unable to run.
 While every effort is made to adhere to architectural and/or coding standards (such as confirming the validity of every Otoom web page with the World Wide Web Consortium (W3C) - see the W3C buttons on the bottom left of the index page) there is no guarantee a page or a program will work flawlessly for every user.

-In case of any problems the user should check his or her personal settings in the browser or operating system (for example, allowing Windows 10 to run the program).
+In case of any problems the user should check his or her personal settings in the browser and/or operating system (for example, allowing Windows 10 to run the program).